-Part IV of this report focuses on the comparison and integration of data from boat surveys and digital video aerial surveys to examine wildlife distributions in the mid-Atlantic.
-This chapter uses both datasets to identify temporal and spatial patterns of species presence and relative abundance in the study area, including the identification of "persistent hotspots," or geographic areas with consistently high numbers of animals or species through time, which may indicate important habitat use areas.
-Predicted species identification of Red-throated Loons (Gavia stellata) and Common Loons (G. immer) presented in Chapter 16 were used in calculating persistent hotspots for these species.
+Part IV of this report focuses on the comparison and integration of data from boat surveys and digital video aerial surveys to examine wildlife distributions in the Mid-Atlantic and specifically offshore of Maryland.
+This chapter uses both datasets to identify temporal and spatial patterns of species presence and relative abundance in the Mid-Atlantic Baseline Studies and Maryland Project study areas, including the identification of "persistent hotspots," or geographic areas with consistently high numbers of animals or species through time, which may indicate important habitat use areas.
 Temporal patterns of observations of different species and groups within the study area are also presented in this chapter, and can be used to determine potential exposure to offshore development activities at different times of year.

-While this chapter examines patterns in areas that were directly surveyed, several other chapters in Part IV incorporate environmental covariates into modeling efforts, in order to identify environment drivers of these distributions and predict relative densities of wildlife across the study area (Chapters 15-16 and 18-19).
-In some instances, one survey method was used to predict abundance of specific taxa (e.g., Chapter 15), while in other cases, the two datasets could be combined using an integrated modeling framework (Chapter 19).
-Additional chapters in Part IV compare boat and aerial survey methodologies (Chapters 13-14), highlighting the strengths and weaknesses of the two methods, and provide context for results presented in this chapter.
+While this chapter examines patterns in areas that were directly surveyed, several other chapters in Part IV incorporate environmental covariates into modeling efforts, in order to identify environment drivers of these distributions and predict relative densities of wildlife across the region (Chapters 12-14).
+In some instances, one survey method was used to predict abundance of specific taxa (e.g., Chapter 12), while in other cases, the two datasets could be combined using an integrated modeling framework (Chapter 14).
+Additional chapters in Part IV compare boat and aerial survey methodologies (Chapter 10), highlighting the strengths and weaknesses of the two methods, and provide context for results presented in this chapter.